humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-02-09-pc-magazine-my-yahoo-given-4-5.md

 > All of this suggests that My Yahoo! has mostly caught up with and in some cases even surpassed the newcomers, as far as module choice and presentation go.

-Additionally, it looks like all of the performance work we&#8217;ve done in the past few months has paid off, as the review specifically mentions the speed with which the page loads:
+Additionally, it looks like all of the performance work we've done in the past few months has paid off, as the review specifically mentions the speed with which the page loads:

 > In general, My Yahoo! loads faster than its Web 2.0 competitors Netvibes and Pageflakes&#8230;

-I&#8217;ve said this before, but if you haven&#8217;t tried the new My Yahoo! yet, now is probably a good time.
+I've said this before, but if you haven't tried the new My Yahoo! yet, now is probably a good time.
 Our team has been working very hard to make this the best personalized start page on the Internet.
 It looks like PC Magazine noticed, what do you think?